-- Participation in Incentive Program 2021/2024 presupposes that such participation can legally take place, and that such participation in Camurus' assessment can take place with reasonable administrative costs and financial efforts.
-The Board shall have the right to adapt the terms of Incentive Program 2021/2024 to the extent necessary to enable allotment of warrants to persons in other countries, as far as practicable, on terms and conditions corresponding to those that follows from Incentive Program 2021/2024.
+- Participation in ESOP2022/2026 presupposes that such participation can legally take place, and that such participation in Camurus' assessment can take place with reasonable administrative costs and financial and practical efforts.
+The Board shall have the right to adapt the terms of ESOP2022/2026 to the extent necessary to enable delivery of Employee Options and the economic value of the resulting shares to persons in other countries, as far as practicable, on terms and conditions corresponding to those that follows from ESOP2022/2026.

-- The other conditions for participation in Incentive Program 2021/2024 shall be determined by the Board.
+- The other conditions for participation in ESOP2022/2026 shall be determined by the Board

-B. DIRECTED ISSUE OF WARRANTS AND APPROVAL OF TRANSFER OF WARRANTS TO FULFIL THE COMPANY'S COMMITMENTS UNDER INCENTIVE PROGRAM 2021/2024 AND TO SECURE SOCIAL SECURITY CHARGES
+B. DIRECTED ISSUE OF WARRANTS AND APPROVAL OF TRANSFER OF WARRANTS TO FULFIL THE COMPANY'S COMMITMENTS UNDER ESOP2022/2026 AND TO SECURE SOCIAL SECURITY CHARGES

-To enable Camurus to deliver shares or warrants than can be immediately converted into shares in accordance with Incentive Program 2021/2024 and to secure associated costs, such as social security charges, the Board proposes that the annual general meeting resolves on a directed issue of warrants and to approve the transfer of warrants on the following terms:
+To enable Camurus to deliver shares or warrants that can be immediately converted into shares in accordance with ESOP2022/2026 and to secure associated costs, such as social security charges, the Board proposes that the annual general meeting resolves on a directed issue of warrants and to approve the transfer of warrants on the following terms: